 First Majors.
 The name and contact information for your advisor in the major can be found on DukeHub.
 Advisor assignments for new majors are made just prior to the advising for registration period each semester.
 Returning majors usually keep their same advisor, but in some cases a change may need to be made, for example if an advisor is on leave, so you should confirm your major advisor each semester prior to registration.
-If you do not find the name of an advisor on DukeHub, please email the DUS office (email@example.com) immediately so that an advisor can be assigned prior to the registration period.
-If you need advising before an advisor is assigned, please make an appointment with the Associate Director of Undergraduate Studies Dr. Roy (firstname.lastname@example.org) or the Director of Undergraduate Studies Dr. MacPhail (email@example.com).
+If you do not find the name of an advisor on DukeHub, please email the DUS office (firstname.lastname@example.org) immediately so that an advisor can be assigned prior to the registration period.
+If you need advising before an advisor is assigned, please make an appointment with the Associate Director of Undergraduate Studies, Dr. Charlie Cox (email@example.com).

 Second Majors.
 Second majors should make appointments with the advisor appointed to them in their first major and must get cleared to register by that advisor.
-Those needing advising concerning chemistry as their second major should make an appointment with Dr. Roy (firstname.lastname@example.org) or Dr. MacPhail (email@example.com).
+Those needing advising concerning chemistry as their second major should make an appointment with Dr. Cox.

 Bookbags and course synopses become available on DukeHub today.

 Advising appointments.
 If you have not already been contacted by your advisor concerning an advising appointment, make an appointment for advising by signing up on the sheet posted on your advisor's office door, or by contacting your advisor by e-mail.
-Advisors who use signup sheets should have them posted on their office door by 9 AM on March 27.
-Appointments will usually be available weekdays during the period March 29 through April 11.
+Advising will start the week of October 19th and will continue through October 30th.
 Whenever possible, a major has been assigned to his/her previous advisor.
 Please check on DukeHub to be sure you know who your advisor is and the location of their office.
 New majors have been assigned to advisors who had openings in their groups.
-If a major wishes to change advisors for the next registration and has a good reason to do so, they should consult with Dr. Roy (firstname.lastname@example.org) in Suite 1219, room 1222 FFSC.
+If a major wishes to change advisors for the next registration and has a good reason to do so, they should consult with the DUS group.

 Advising.
 Print a hard copy of your bookbag for your advisor and take it with you to your advising appointment.
 Your advisor will review your department Work Sheet with you to ascertain progress in your chemistry degree program.
 At the conclusion of your advising session, your advisor will need to clear you for registration by checking the appropriate box in your DukeHub record.
 Be sure your advisor does this or you will not be able to register.
 If you have questions concerning university requirements listed on your Advisement Report in DukeHub, please contact the DUS group, as described below.

 DUS Group Advising.
-Majors who have questions and/or who are having difficulty arranging an appointment with their regular advisor should contact the Director of Undergraduate Studies (email@example.com) or Associate Director of Undergraduate Studies (firstname.lastname@example.org) to schedule an advising appointment.
+Majors who have questions and/or who are having difficulty arranging an appointment with their regular advisor should contact the Associate Director of Undergraduate Studies (firstname.lastname@example.org).

 BS Degree.
 A BS degree is particularly recommended (but not absolutely required) for majors who plan to go to graduate school in chemistry or a related area and/or who plan to pursue immediate employment in the chemical industry.